 The college strives to provide students and employees with a learning and working environment that is safe and secure, free from substance abuse, sex offenses and other crimes.
 Policies and procedures are developed to meet this goal and to comply with federal, state and local laws that govern the conduct of students and employees at college facilities or at college-sponsored events.
+Specific policies and procedures related to safety and security are provided in the appendix.

 An annual security report, which contains policies and procedures regarding campus security, alcohol and drug use, safety and crime prevention tips, crime reporting procedures and crime statistics, is available to all students and employees and prospective students and employees.
 The report can be accessed on the college Web site at www.worwic.edu/AnnSecRpt.pdf, or a copy can be obtained by contacting the plant management office at (410) 334-2932.